ocean-mapping-group/ocean-mapping-group.github.io/omg/smthTimeOMG.md

 | `-Tshift <value>` | Applies a constant time shift (in seconds) to the smoothed `timeOffset` values. | `0` |

 ## How It Works
-1.  **File Processing:** The tool iterates through each provided merged file.
+1.  **File Processing:** The tool iterates through each specified merged file.
 2.  **Summary Header Reading & Time Scale Adjustment:** Reads the summary header to get `summary.numProfiles` and `summary.timeScale`.
 The `Tshift` value is rescaled internally to match the units of `timeOffset` (microseconds * `timeScale`).
 3.  **Time Offset Extraction:**
     *   Allocates memory for two double arrays: `timeOffset` (to store original `profile.timeOffset` values) and `low_timeOffset` (for smoothed values).